anhnt317/scrapping-practice/README.md

 # scrapping-practice
-just practice web scrapping for fun
+This repository just for practice web scrapping with fun ^_^ !